withtally/gov_deployer/README.md

 ### Which Governance should I use ?

+Are you still unsure on what governance to use, let's us help you!

 The more usual governances are Alpha and Bravo, from the compound governance, we could say that they created the initial pattern and following it we have OpenZepellin governance contract.

 Look up this comparison chart bellow, to see which one is the best for you.

 | α Governor Alpha                                                          	| β Governor Bravo                                                        	| ℥ Governor OpenZepellin                                                 	|
 |---------------------------------------------------------------------------	|-------------------------------------------------------------------------	|-------------------------------------------------------------------------	|